 Afforestation Programme Continues in Debrecen

 Debrecen’s large-scale greening programme has reached another milestone.
-In the western part of the city, near the Józsa motorway junction, the planting of a grove of nearly 300 saplings has begun.
+In the western part of the city, near the Józsa motorway junction, the planting of nearly 300 saplings has begun.
 As part of the largest tree-planting programme in Debrecen’s history, shelter forests and green corridors established around industrial zones are improving the city’s climate.

-Debrecen has taken another significant step towards sustainable urban development: the next phase of the shelterbelt afforestation programme has begun in the area of the M35 motorway junction at Józsa, where a grove of nearly 300 saplings is being planted.
+Debrecen has taken another significant step towards sustainable urban development: the next phase of the shelterbelt afforestation programme has begun in the area of the M35 motorway junction at Józsa, where nearly 300 saplings is being planted.
 The investment forms part of the city’s comprehensive greening strategy, which also places emphasis on creating natural protective belts around economic zones.

 The Deputy Mayor also spoke about the fact that, during the programme, tree species are selected that adapt well to changing climatic conditions and develop sustainably in the long term.